neverRare/stick-docs/reference/language/function.md

     => total
 ```

-We recommend using array instead of rest parameter as possible.
+We recommend using array as parameter instead as possible.

 ## Returning a value